guettli/Microsoft-365-vs-Google-Workspace/README.md

 I have not seen something like this in MS o365.
 I would like to tell Microsoft that the resubmit-feature of emails is broken since some days.
 I resubmit an email to next week, and five minutes later the email is in my inbox again.
 This worked in the past, but since some days it is broken.
 I would like to tell MS this, but they don't provide an easy way to send feedback.

+# Anonymous Login does not work since I left the company

+I left the company which uses ms365 three months ago.
+I have only my personal (free) ms365 account.

+Now I receive an invite to a video call, and this company uses ms365.
+If I click on the link, the login page of Microsoft shows the old email address of my former employer.
+I tried several minutes to log-in with my personal account, but it does not work.
+My college how has never had a ms365 account can join the call easily.

+I get:

+> AADSTS50020: User account 'me@examplecom' from identity provider 'live.com' does not exist in tenant 'old employer' and cannot access the application
+> '5e3ce6c0-2b1f-4285-8d4b-75ee78787346'(Microsoft Teams Web Client) in that tenant.
+> The account needs to be added as an external user in the tenant first.
+> Sign out and sign in again with a different Azure Active Directory user account.

+Of course I am not able to "Sign out and sign in", since I don't work for the former company...
+Grrr.

+I solved it by using an incognito tab in chrome.
+This worked out of the box.
+But that's just a work-around for the strange bugs of Microsoft.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.